SISSLE in consensus-based Ripple: Some Improvements in Speed, Security and Last Mile Connectivity: Our Work: SISSLE In Consensus - Ripple

+{\flushleft \bf \ul{(Base arguments, S4 and S5.)}} Identification and mitigation of V4 and V5 happens if messages reach the entire network.
+Solution B propagates messages to the entire network if the node is able to send the information to atleast one non-malicious node as proven in the 3 Hop Claim.
+This mitigates V4 and V5.
+Messages reach faster and to $100\%$ of the nodes in far more severe cases compared to the existing system.
+Thus nodes have visibility of each node's messages and sooner.
+Last mile connectivity is ensured.
+NPs, blockchain forks, DS attacks and censorship are mitigated.

+{\flushleft \bf \ul{(S2, S3, and Solution A.)}} From base arguments, Solution B mitigates benign aspects of V2 and V3.
+It becomes easier to identify malicious aspects of V2 and V3 via Solution A. In the absence of Solution B, this identification would have taken longer, may still be uncertain and difficult to prove.
+Nodes could have claimed benign network and consensus challenges to escape being labelled malicious.

+Thus, {\em Solution B aids in the mitigation of V2, V3, V4 and V5 and increases the efficacy of Solution A.}

+{\flushleft \bf B.7.)
+Security Proofs: \ul{(S1.)}} The cumulative strength of our approaches including UNL guidelines to counter V1 shall be demonstrated across all the sections upto Section~\ref{sec:conclusion}.
+This includes $100\%$ IP to all the nodes in far more severe circumstances and sooner, last mile connectivity, IP speed up, mitigation of NPs, blockchain forks, DS attacks and censorship, mitigation of V2-V5, increased and provable UNL overlap, reduced consensus thresholds, consensus speed up, improved safety and liveness, increased tolerance to faults and malicious nodes.

+{\flushleft \bf \ul{(Base arguments, S4 and S5.)}} We solve vulnerabilities at the network layer.
+The $3$ Hop Claim, its corollaries and arguments solve V4 and V5.
+For ease of explanation consider one half of the network as one node.

-\begin{claim} [$3$ Hop Claim] A node $X$ under attack by malicious nodes trying to throttle the information flow to and fro the rest of the network is able to receive and transmit any information across the whole network within $3$ hops as long as it has at least one genuine and non-faulty node $Y$ in its UNL or TNL and our proposed approach (Kelips-like overlay and modified consensus algorithm) is implemented in the presence of $<(c+1)\times(\sqrt{N}-1)$ faults \end{claim} \begin{proof} Consider a system implementing our proposed modified consensus algorithm and Kelips-like overlay for UNLs and thus information propagation.
-By implementing, the modified consensus algorithm, information flows freely and faster than before across nodes and time.
-One should note that a message path is bi-directional.
+\begin{claim} [$3$ Hop Claim] A node $X$ under attack by nodes trying to throttle or drop messages to and fro the rest of the network can receive and transmit messages across the whole network within $3$ hops as long as it has at least one genuine and non-faulty node $Y$ in its UNL or TNL, our approach (Kelips-like overlay and MCA) is used, and in the presence of $<(c+1)\times(\sqrt{N}-1)$ faults. \end{claim} \begin{proof} Consider a system implementing our approaches (Kelips-like overlay and MCA).
+Due to the MCA, IP is freer and faster.
+Note, that a message path is bi-directional.

 For proving the claim, it would suffice to prove $\exists$ a path $P$ containing genuine nodes between a node $N$ of the network and $X$ via $Y$ (where $Y$ is the only genuine and non-faulty node connected to $X$) and its length $\leq 3$.